mircealungu/Pomodoro-Box/README.md

     Motto #1: "All your pomodoros are belong to box" Motto #2: "I know what I did last summer"

-The killer features of PomodoroBox are:
+The five killer features of PomodoroBox are:
+- It logs pomodoros from all your *Mac*, *Linux*, and *Android* devices
+- It lets you *query and visualize* your past pomodoros
-- It logs your pomodoros in a plain text file in your Dropbox.
+- It stores your pomodoros in a *plain text file in your Dropbox*.
 No proprietary format.
 All your pomodoros are belong to you.
-- It lets you log pomodoros from all your Macs
-- It lets you log pomodoros also from your Android devices
-- It lets you query, visualize, and celebrate all your pomodoros
-- It can integrate nicely with the excellent Pomodoro Desktop app by Ugo Landini
+- It integrates nicely with the excellent Pomodoro Desktop for Mac app by Ugo Landini

 ## Installation for OS X